ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **sample**: 93

     allocation_used
-      Total allocation used by the data set.
+      Total allocation used by the dataset.

       Uses the space units defined in space_units.